wu-lee/rushkoff-archive/src/_articles/renaissance-now-media-ecology-and-the-new-global-narrative.md

 A lucky beneficiary of the digital renaissance, I have been encouraged to believe that our reality is, indeed, open source--or at least that much of what we have been regarding as permanent _hardware_ is, indeed, only _software_ and subject to change.
 For me, the most important insight of cyberculture is that we all have access its codes; we are all potential reality programmers.

+Media constitute the realm in which our reality is negotiated.
+I used to stay up nights wondering: What are media?
+It was a perplexing question.
+A zipper is a medium; open, it means one thing and closed, another.
+A face is a medium; we read people's appearance and expressions for information about them.
+Even our DNA is a medium--arguably, the best medium nature has developed, capable of sending codes through the millennia.
+Ultimately, only a person's most essential consciousness--one's agency, will, and intention--isn't a medium.
+As consciousnesses swimming in media, we create and control narratives to negotiate reality and our places within it.
+Through competing stories we negotiate what is going on.
+But by making up rules and creating tools for storytelling, we negotiate how those stories will be told: the meta-story.

 xxx

 .
 Media constitute the realm lll w_